MaximeWeyl/goTestifyRecursive/README.md

 }
 ```

-The errors will also try to show you were your error is :
+The errors will also try to show you were your error is,
+taking into account nested slices and structs :

 ```
 Error:      	Field not found
 Test:       	TestMyFunction
 Messages:   	Expected field not found : {B[1].C}
 ```

 This way of writing tests prevents you from forgetting to update tests that need to be.